Top 15 Best Evernote Alternatives You Can Use

 Bear is another great note-taking app for people who don’t like to confine their notes inside a folder.
 Instead of using folders, Bear uses tags.
 And since a note can have multiple tags, it can exist in multiple locations.
 Bear also allows you to link notes to other notes, thereby allowing you to create wiki-style notes.

-I also love that Bear uses markdown instead of rich-text formatting.
-For the unfamiliar, markdown is a simple language that allows you to format plain-test.
-Your notes will exist in plain-text but they can be easily exported into different formats including rich-text, PDF, and more.
+I also love that Bear uses markdown instead of a rich-text format similar to Joplin and Obsidian.
+You might be wondering why markdown is such a highlight in these note-taking apps and the answer is that it is a simple language that allows you to write in plain text.
+This makes it easier to export your notes into different formats including rich-text, PDF, and more.

 If you want a simple note-taking app without the bells and whistles that come with an app like Evernote, Bear is the right app for you.
 One thing to mind here is that Bear is only available for Apple devices (iPhone, iPad, and Mac).